Tideseed/eptr2/README.md

 pip install eptr2
 ```

-From 0.3.0 version, data frame returns are optional.
+NOTE: In future versions, data frame returns will be optional.
 If pandas is not installed, data frames will not be returned.
-You can install "dataframe" version with the following command.
+You can install "dataframe" version with the following command. _(Not implemented yet)_

 ```bash
 pip install "eptr2[dataframe]"